modelstar-labs/modelstar/README.md

 Inside the project folder change the values in `modelstar.config.yaml` to the ones of your snowflake account information.

-## Test connection with the credentails you've given
+## Create a session and test the credectials with the configuration given in the modelstar.config.yaml

 ```shell
 modelstar use <config_name>